thelatinatech/thelatinatech/README.md

-✌️ hola, I’m @thelatinatech
+✌️ hola, i’m @thelatinatech

-🌱 currently studying cybersecurity @ uarizona
+🎓 m.s. in cybersecurity (currently in progress) & b.s. in management information systems

 👩‍💻 current job: intelligence analyst @ crowdstrike

+🌱 i'm learning python, r, sql

 ✨ all of my projects will be available on https://thelatinatech.github.io ✨